rajeevphysics/Obsidian-MathMatter/Notes/Classical Mechanics/Linear Momentum.md

 >[!summary]
-Linear momentum describes how much force effectts motion Impulse is the change in linear momentum over time
+Linear momentum describes how much force effects motion Impulse is the change in linear momentum over time
 >
-Intrinsic Property
+Linear momentum is a intrinsic property
 >
 **Key equations:**
 $p = mv$